mozilla/2018-global-sprint-planning/project-guides.md

 ### Workflow for Project Registration and Preparation
 1. Project Lead (PL) fills out the [project submission form](https://goo.gl/forms/lvzjKt981TK9P3XQ2).
 Form includes box to check for Internet Health association/connection.
 2. PL receives email with link to issue template & checklist.
-Designated Project Wrangler (PW) is automatically cc'ed.
+Designated Project Guide (PG) is automatically cc'ed.
-3. PL makes issue; PW is tagged automatically to be notified of the new issue.
+3. PL makes issue; PG is tagged automatically to be notified of the new issue.
-4. PW reviews issue, and add labels for tracks, comments and answers questions as needed.
+4. PG reviews issue, and add labels for tracks, comments and answers questions as needed.
-5. If/when PL completes checklist to be featured project, PW adds project to Network Pulse with Global Sprint tags.
+5. If/when PL completes checklist to be featured project and creates Pulse submission, PG adds project to Network Pulse with Global Sprint tags.

 #### Using labels
 Encourage Project Leads to use labels that will help contributors find projects that match both their content interest and their skillset.
-For example, "help wanted:design" "help wanted"javascript" "help wanted: copyediting"
+For example, "help wanted:design" "help wanted:javascript" "help wanted:copyediting"

 #### Posting to Mozilla Pulse
 Once the project lead posts `This is ready for Mozilla Pulse`, check that they have completed all the steps to be a FEATURED project.
 If all's in order, [post the project to Mozilla Pulse](https://www.mozillapulse.org/add).